 The purpose of the study is to help the State of Ohio gather information on health insurance coverage, the use of medical services, satisfaction with health care, and problems getting health care.
-The results of this study will help shape policies and programs regarding these issues.
+These data will inform healthcare policy decisions and ultimately, have the potential to make a significant impact on the lives of people living in Ohio.